staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 After a chat with php-src contributor [Niels Dossche](https://github.com/ndossche) the idea came up that, XML report generation could see a big speed boost after untangling the DOM and XMLWriter implementation.
 A new [pull request which drops the DOM dependency](https://github.com/sebastianbergmann/php-code-coverage/pull/1125) shows we could reach a ~50% faster report generation.
+While the implementation before this PR was more flexible, I think this flexibility is not worth such a performance penality.
+By removing the DOM interactions I feel we made the implementation more direct and explicit.

 ### Faster code coverage data processing

 Another idea which came up was looking into the involved data-structures of PHPUnits' [sebastianbergmann/php-code-coverage](https://github.com/sebastianbergmann/php-code-coverage) component.

-Reworking the implementation which heavily relied on PHP arrays lead us to a [~33% faster data processing](https://github.com/sebastianbergmann/php-code-coverage/pull/1105) for `--path-coverage` reports.
+Reworking the implementation which heavily relied on PHP arrays lead us to a [~33% faster data processing](https://github.com/sebastianbergmann/php-code-coverage/pull/1105) for `--path-coverage`.
+Inspiration for this change came from [GIST by Nikita Popov](https://gist.github.com/nikic/5015323), which I found on github.com.
+It explains in full detail why/when objects use less memory than arrays.

 While refactoring the implementation by introducing more immutable objects and reducing unnecessary duplicate work squeezed out a bit more performance:
 - Prevent sorting coverage-data over and over in [sebastianbergmann/php-code-coverage#1107](https://github.com/sebastianbergmann/php-code-coverage/pull/1107) and [sebastianbergmann/php-code-coverage#1108](https://github.com/sebastianbergmann/php-code-coverage/pull/1108)